DirectEmployers/tilt-extensions/motoserver/README.md

 idempotent to prevent duplicate data or errors from occurring (i.e. use checks to prevent existing resources from being recreated).

+> **Important:** The default account ID is `123456789012`.
+If you have trouble finding resources which ought to exist,
+> please try again with an ARN which includes the default region and account ID
+> (i.e. arn:aws:sns:us-east-1:123456789012:test_topic).

 ```starlark
 motoserver_up(init_script="path/to/your/init.sh")